Autonomous System

 Obstacle Shape Detection using Wide-Field Integration of Optical Flow

-Optic Flow is a kind of projection vector of motion on camera screen which is affected by several parameters such as velocity and distance.
-Therefore, distance from UAV to points on the obstacle can be figured out based on optical flow.
+Optic flow is a kind of projection vector of motion on a camera screen, which is affected by parameters such as velocity and distance to external points.
+Therefore, distances from a UAV to points on an obstacle can be determined based on optical flow.

-In this research, we aim to estimate distances to all the points on the obstacle and further reconstruct the shape of that by using WFI of optic flow.
-In order to estimate distances and shape exactly, we mainly focus on
+In this research, we aim to estimate distances to all points on an obstacle and reconstruct its shape using WFI of Optic Flow.
+To achieve accurate distance and shape estimation, we focus on:

-• How to apply WFI of optical flow to obstacles with unknown shape?
+• Applying WFI of optical flow to obstacles with unknown shapes

 optic_flow1